 Scorpius was by no means my textbook knight in shining armour, but he was certainly my Sir Luckless in tinfoil.

 In a truly spontaneous fit of philosophy, I abandoned the writing notebook and the chores and instead found myself a scrap of parchment Scorpius had been doodling on.
 And with the parchment on the coffee table and me hunched over it with a cheap biro in my hand, I printed the words Lucy Weasley’s Manifesto for True Love.
 Then I decided that was a bit formal and replaced true love with troo wub.

 I found myself lost for words.

 What was my philosophy?
 What was my manifesto for troo wub?
-I didn’t believe in lust.
+I didn’t believe in Quidditch-toned muscles.
 I didn’t believe in rose petals and candlelit dinners and ambient music.
-I believed in bacon sandwiches and dandelions and lying in on Sundays.
+I believed in bacon sandwiches and dandelions plucked from between paving slabs and lying in on Sundays.
 Companionship over passion, a friend over a lover; well, that was positively archaic.

 I made a note on the paper.
 One: fall in love with your best friend.